IDXV30 Index: Monitoring Indonesia’s best-performing value stocks

 Since we only want the user to be able to select one year at a time, go to the

-menu and tick theSingle-select
+Stylemenu and tick theSingle-selectoption.

-title above both charts, and beneath them, include the following explanatory text:
+Value Investing title above both charts, and beneath them, include the following explanatory text:

 Profitability metrics and financial performance

 In this section, we focus on analyzing key profitability and financial performance metrics such as ROE (Return on Equity), ROA (Return on Assets), and YoY (Year-over-Year) revenue and earnings growth.
 These metrics are essential for evaluating how efficiently a company is using its resources to generate profit and how well it is growing over time.
+We will create a blend to joinOverview and Financials sheets before creating the visualizations:

 -